RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Dodgeball/Dodgeball.md

 		end
 	```

 + Test out your character by clicking the flag and then holding down the right arrow key.
 Does your player move to the right?
-Does you character look like they are walking?
+Does your character look like they are walking?

 	![screenshot](dodge-walking.png)

 + To move your character to the left, you'll need to add another `if` {.blockcontrol} block inside your `forever` {.blockcontrol} loop, which moves your character to the left.
 Remember to test your new code, to make sure that it works!

-+ To climb a pole, your character should move up slighly whenever the up arrow is pressed and they're touching the correct colour.
++ To climb a pole, your character should move up slightly whenever the up arrow is pressed and they're touching the correct colour.
 Add this code inside your character's `forever` {.blockcontrol} loop:

 	```blocks
 		if < <key [up arrow v] pressed?> and <touching color [#FFFF00]?> > then